microsoft/ExACT/README.md

 # Citation

-If you methods or code useful, please consider citing our paper:
+If you find our methods or code useful, please consider citing our paper:

 ```bash
 @misc{yu2024exactteachingaiagents,